10 DIY Scandinavian Christmas Ornaments to Make This Season

 Stay cozy this winter with these simple folk-art inspired felt ornaments.
 They’ll add a touch of softness to your tree.
 To make them, layer several pieces of felt (stick with neutral colors for a true Scandinavian feel) and sew together with curly stitches.
-Hot glue a ribbon to the top for hanging.
+We used Basic Felt ($0.39, Michaels) for ours.
 Choose nature motifs, such as the leaves, pears, and partridges shown here, and don't forget to glue a ribbon to the top of each one for easy hanging.

 Wooden Snowflake Ornament

 Snow is plentiful in northern Europe, so it's no surprise that snowflake imagery abounds in Scandinavian holiday decor.
-A nod to Swedish straw ornaments, these wood snowflakes come together with a little hot glue.
+A nod to Swedish straw ornaments, these DIY wood snowflakes come together with a little hot glue.
 Use clothespins such as Round Peg Clothespins ($9, Oriental Trading Co.) craft sticks, and wooden circles for a variety of shapes.

 Vintage Tree Ornament

 Reminiscent of Old World art, these simple felt tree ornaments will add a pop of color to your decor.
 To make them, look for a multi-color package of wool felt, such as Merino Wool Blend Pack, ($6, Etsy), and use one color to cut out a traditional triangle shape for the tree.
 With the other colors, cut and sew different shapes and patterns onto the front of the tree to decorate them however you like.

 Scandinavian decor is known for its emphasis on neutral color schemes—typically white with one accent color.
 Thus red and white are a no-brainer for holiday decorations.
 Use this simple-yet-sophisticated color scheme to repurpose old cookie cutters.
 Just wrap each in Red Gingham Ribbon ($4, Michaels) and tie with bakers twine!